hongzhonglu/vivarium/doc/getting_started.rst

         $ chmod 700 vivarium_work/kafka.sh
         $ chmod 700 vivarium_work/zookeeper.sh

-   Now you can easily start and stop the zookeeper and Kafka servers like this:
+   Now you can start and stop the Zookeeper and Kafka servers like this:

    .. code-block:: console

         $ vivarium_work/zookeeper.sh
         $ vivarium_work/kafka.sh

-   Note that Zookeeper must be started before Kafka.
-Also note that these two commands must be run in separate terminals.
+   Make sure to start Zookeeper before Kafka, as Kafka expects a Zookeeper instance to already be running when in starts.
+Also note that you must run these two commands in separate terminals.
 To shut them down, you can just use CTRL-C to kill the processes.

    .. note:: Make sure you shut down Kafka before Zookeeper!
 If you
        shut down Zookeeper first, Kafka will refuse to quit.
 You can